SPONSORED: Sadly, injury pain doesn’t stop. Happily, Kilkenny’s award-winning Roche Injury Clinic has a way to fight it

 Normal life has been brought to a halt for many of us because of the Covid-19 emergency.
 But, unfortunately, while all else may stop, the pain of an injury does not go away.

 David Roche, the clinic’s multidisciplinary therapist, works with athletes from all over the world and is internationally acclaimed for achieving brilliant results even when it is not always possible to make direct contact.
-So this service is nothing new to the clinic.

 This pause in our regular routine may even give some of us the chance to deal with a niggle we have had for years.
 It’s the perfect time to work with David and get it sorted for when we go back to normal life.